UAL-RE/ReBACH/bagger/README.md

 dart_command = "dart-runner" # Command or path to DART executable
 ```

+There are currently two workflows `default_workflow.json` and `noupload_workflow.json`.
+The only difference is that the latter instructs dart-runner to not upload files to any remote storage locations.

 ### Logging

 ReBACH-Bagger logs errors, debug messages, and DART output to disk.